Chom642/Data_Structures/TPT.md

 5.3
 -
 -I don't think that this was intentional, I think maybe because he may not have had a big enough or diverse enough sample to choose from
+ADDING ON: I also think that this wasn't very intentional, and it probably opens up the idea that the company needs to account for the diversity of the people using their product.
+This could be achieved by having people from different races, rather than all from the same race .

 -I don't think that this is harmful or intended to be, it was just a mistake from the programmer